A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Acknowledgements

-Originally formulated as a phenomenological theory, Fermi liquid theory is based on a quadratic action \cite{Landau1956}, in which fermionic quasiparticles are described by a semiclassical density field $\delta n$ fluctuating about the Fermi sea and interacting through a static interaction function $f$.
+Originally formulated as a phenomenological theory, Fermi liquid theory is based on a quadratic action \cite{Landau1956}, in which fermionic quasiparticles are described by a semiclassical density field $\delta n$ fluctuating about the Fermi sea and interacting through a function $f$.
 The physical origin of quasiparticles is not elucidated; their existence is merely justified by the heuristic assumption that the noninteracting states can be adiabatically followed when interactions are switched on \cite{NozieresPines1966}.
-When Landau’s semi-classical action becomes insufficient—for instance to describe the transport phenomena or the superfluid transition—additional phenomenological parameters are introduced \cite{Wolfle1983}, such as a collision or pairing amplitude.
-Microscopic approaches were later proposed \cite{Landau1959,Luttinger1962Formal,Luttinger1962Equilibrium} to interpret the parameters of Landau's theory in terms of two-particle correlation functions, which relies in particular on the introduction of a quasiparticle residue.
+The semi-classical action expresses the energy of the fluid in terms of $\delta n$ but says nothing about the equilibration of the distribution and therefore fails to capture the ergodic, dissipative dynamics.
+To overcome this serious limitation, Landau derived \cite{Landau1959} a Bethe-Salpeter equation that expresses the probability amplitude $\mathcal{A}$ that quasiparticles collide in the forward direction (i.e. with a vanishing transferred momentum) in terms of the interaction function $f$.
+The Bethe-Salpeter equation is derived from a microscopic theory \cite{Landau1959,Luttinger1962Formal,Luttinger1962Equilibrium} of the Fermi liquid, where quasiparticle properties are related to the particle correlation functions via a residue.